-RECEIVED A PENALTY CHARGE NOTICE FOR ENTERING INCORRECT CAR REGISTRATION PLATE DETAILS ?
+RECEIVED A PARKING CHARGE NOTICE FOR ENTERING INCORRECT CAR REGISTRATION PLATE DETAILS ?
 THEN READ ON.........

 The purpose of this requirement along with the instruction to place the ticket face up on the dashboard was surely to stop the mischief of the ticket being passed onto another motorist to use , who of course could then avoid buying one.
 Car park attendants could easily check and match the registration details on the ticket to the car in question.

 With camera-automated car parks, the operators can easily check the camera records of the car registration plate with those entered into the ticket machine to make an instant match.
 Even if the details are not exactly matching, it is still easy to establish that the car entering the car park was the one for which a ticket was purchased, such as when the letter "O " is entered instead of the number " 0 ".
 This advanced technology of course enables companies to dispense with car park attendants , which reduces their operational costs considerably.

 Despite The Beavis ruling , two recent County Court judges ruled in favour of the defendants when both had entered in error the registration details of their other car.
 See Excel Parking v Burgess (2017) and Excel Parking v Koselka (2017).
 In each case both argued they had paid the correct money , had not overstayed , and the errors were innocent mistakes with no deceit intended.
 The company had not suffered any financial loss whatsoever.